sgousseau/JSONAPICodable/README.md

 let id: String
 let type: String
 ```
 Let or Var is  at your convenance, there is no type conflict if you declare two structures with the same type.
-The JSONAPIDecoder will just try to instanciate the structure with the JSON format.dddddddddddddd
+The JSONAPIDecoder will just try to instanciate the structure with the JSON format.

 A nested object will be serialized as a Relationship if it comforms to the above rule (id and type variables).